TheMaverickProgrammer/C-Python-like-Iterators/README.md

-# C-Python-like-Iterators
+# C++ Python-like-Iterators
-Header only and using modern C++ 17 and templates, provides a function `enumerate` that easily returns key-value pairs for any standard container type as seen in the Python programming language.
+Header only and using modern **C++ 17** and templates, provides a function `enumerate` that easily returns key-value pairs for any standard container type as seen in the Python programming language.

 # Notes on index and key-type deduction
 Index values are always `size_t`.
 If you want the index, use that.